ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   <= Less than or equal to
         *   This operator checks if the number on the left is less than or equal to the number on the right.
 4 <= 3 returns false.
 3 <= 4 returns true.
 3 <= 3 returns true.
     -   Programmers refer to the testing or checking of a condition as evaluating the condition.
 Conditions can be much more complex than those shown here, but they usually result in a value of true or false.
 There are a couple of notable exeptions: i) Every value can be treated as true or false even if it is not a Boolean true or false value. ii) In short-circuit evaluation, a condition might not need to run.
+*   Structuring Comparison Operators
+    -   In any condition, there is usually one operator and two operands.
+The operands are placed on each side of the operator.
+They can be values or variables.
+You often see expressions enclosed in brackets.
+    -   Example;
+    -   (score >= pass)
+        *   score is the operand. >= is the operator. pass is the second operand.
+This will result in a single value, either true or false.